mcsee/Software-Design-Articles/Articles/Theory/What is (wrong with) software/readme.md

 Because it has to reproduce conditions that occur in an observable environment.

-The ultimate goal is to forecast the real world, like any simulation.
+The ultimate goal is to forecast the real-world, like any simulation.

 * * * * *